 A James FORREST was baptized by Charlotte FORREST, spinster, in Blackburn in December 1835.
 Perhaps William was the birth father, or an adoptive parent.
 Charlotte went on to marry Richard GREENWOOD and was living her new family in 1841, so if this was James then he was relinquished for adoption at birth, perhaps to Charlotte's relatives.
 Charlotte was baptized in Church (4 miles East of Blackburn) in January 1810 by John and Margery FOREST.
 John (a travelling tinker from Darlington, Durham) and Margery baptized Swale FOREST on 17 Oct 1815 in Padiham (4 miles further east).
 They may also have baptized a Margery FOREST in Wolsingham, Durham (100 miles from Church, but 20 from Darlington) later that year.

-In 1851 James was lodging in Ainsworth Street, Blackburn with people (Sarah COUP and Thomas COWELL) who had also made the move from rural Mellor into the city.
+In 1851 James, 18, born in Mellor, was lodging in Ainsworth Street, Blackburn with people (Sarah COUP and Thomas COWELL) who had also made the move from rural Mellor into the city1.
 Blackburn's only theatre was on Ainsworth St at that time.

 James married Elizabeth ARCHIBALD on 13 April 1854 and had seven children between 1854 and 1873.
-(The witnesses to the marriage witnessed all marriages in that church at that time so can be ignored as possible relatives.)
 In 1861 he was lodging in a beer shop on Grimshaw Park, but in 1871 he was back with his pregnant wife Elizabeth and his five children.

 By 1881 he was out of the house again living as a boarder in a beershop at 42/44 Highfield Road.
 Meanwhile his wife Elizabeth was living 600 yds away at 22 Crossfield Street with his four youngest children.
 Tellingly he is listed as a widower and she as a widow suggesting that the breakup was irreconcilable.